 Jackson went beyond his duties as department chair to take on multiple leadership roles within the School of Medicine and Public Health, including service on several key search committees, our steering committee for translational research innovation, and a key reaccreditation task force.
 His visionary thinking advanced sustained continuous improvement efforts in the school.

 “I enjoyed the privilege of working closely with Ed over the years.
 His selflessness and collaborative spirit has been inspirational,” said Golden.
 “He will remain an icon in the world of medical physics and a model of an exceptional leader.”

-Our thoughts are with his wife Sondra and his family at this time.
-Information regarding a public celebration of life will be forthcoming.
 The family has requested that in lieu of flowers, donations can be directed to the Department of Medical Physics through the UW Foundation.
-We will share memorial information on this page when it is available.
 Members of the UW–Madison community and beyond are welcome to share tributes to Jackson by emailing their memories to firstname.lastname@example.org, and we will add them as comments below.

 Please join us in reflecting on Ed Jackson’s memory and inspirational legacy.